-To determine literal infringement, you must compare the accused [[product] [method]] with each patent claim [the Plaintiff] asserts is infringed.
+To determine literal infringement, you must compare the accused [[product] [method]] with each patent claim [the Plaintiff] asserts is infringed, using my instructions as to the meaning of the terms the patent claims use.

 You must determine literal infringement separately for each patent claim that [the Plaintiff] asserts is infringed.